-Sole-tenant nodes are physical Compute Engine servers that are dedicated to hosting VM instances only for your specific project.
+A sole-tenant node is a physical Compute Engine server that is dedicated to hosting VM instances only for your specific project.
 Use sole-tenant nodes to keep your instances physically separated from instances in other projects, or to group your instances together on the same host hardware.

 For example, some payment processing workloads might require physical isolation from other workloads or virtual machines in order to meet compliance requirements.
 Sole-tenant nodes ensure that your instances do not share host hardware with instances from other projects, but you can also use labels to specify how your instances are arranged on your nodes and separate instances with sensitive workloads into their own private nodes away from your other non-sensitive workloads.

 Each node within a node group must have a node type.
 A node type specifies the

 total amount of cores and memory for that node.
 Currently, the only available

 n1-node-96-624 node type has 96 vCPUs and 624 GB of memory,

 available in multiple zones.
 Nodes of this size can accommodate VM instances